This early Edwardian view of Dale Road is still easily recognisable

 today, with the turrets of the Olde Englishe and what was Hunter's

-The first shop on the left was a watchmakers.
-Henry Barnwell, whose name is painted above his shop doorway which was on the corner
+The first shop on the left, on the corner

+Henry Barnwell, whose name is painted above his shop doorway, had

 The shop named after him was still advertising in the trades directories

 as selling jewellery, watches and china in 1916,

 though the premises became a bank shortly afterwards (see below).

 It is difficult to tell what Barnwells was selling in the left